kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 `ipAddressType` is an optional setting.
 The available options are `ipv4` or `dualstack`.

-Cluster administrators can use `ipAddressType` field to restrict the ipAddressType for all Ingresses belong to this IngressClass.
+Cluster administrators can use `ipAddressType` field to restrict the ipAddressType for all Ingresses that belong to this IngressClass.

 1. If `ipAddressType` specified, all Ingresses with this IngressClass will have the specified ipAddressType.
 2. If `ipAddressType` un-specified, Ingresses with this IngressClass can continue to use `alb.ingress.kubernetes.io/ip-address-type` annotation to specify ipAddressType.